Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Introduction

-\begin{itemize} \item In \cref{thm:main}, we prove that for any infinite-state average-reward MDP, given mild assumptions on the structure of the MDP and a good initial policy, the NPG algorithm converges to the global optimum policy.
+\textbf{Main contributions:} \begin{itemize} \item In \cref{thm:queueing-main}, we prove that in any queueing system in general class of queueing systems known as the Generalized Switch with Static Environment, the NPG algorithm converges to the globally optimal policy, for the mean queue length objective, or more generally the $\alpha$th-moment of queue length for any $\alpha \ge 1$.
 Moreover, we prove an $O(1/\sqrt{T})$ convergence rate bound.
-This result is the first convergence result for the NPG algorithm in the infinite-state setting.
-Prior work in the finite-state setting required strong assumptions on all policies and over all states, as we discuss in \cref{sec:discussion} \cite{murthy_convergence_2023,even-dar_online_2009}.
-In contrast, our result only makes assumptions on the initial policy. \item In \cref{thm:queueing-main}, we examine a large class MDPs arising from queueing systems, and show that the MaxWeight policy satisfies our quality requirement for the initial policy.
-Therefore, initializing the NPG algorithm with MaxWeight will lead to an $O(1/\sqrt{T})$ convergence rate. \item Methodologically, the key step in our proof is to establish a bound the growth rate of the relative value function, relative to the reward available in a given state.
-We do this by showing that the relative value function only mildly changes between the iterations of NPG, in conjunction with our assumption on the growth rate of the initial policy.
-Armed with the growth rate bound, we make a novel alteration to the NPG algorithm by setting a corresponding state-dependent step size.
-We prove that our state-dependent step size adjusts for the growing relative value function, allowing us to prove our convergence result.
-We discuss our approach in more detail in \cref{sec:discussion}. \end{itemize}
+This result is the first convergence result for the NPG algorithm in any infinite-state queueing setting. \item More generally, in \cref{thm:general-main}, we prove that in any countably-infinite average-reward MDP, given a sufficiently good initial policy, the NPG algorithm converges to the optimal policy with an $O(1/\sqrt{T})$ convergence rate bound, given mild structural assumptions on the MDP.
+This is the first such result for any general class of infinite-state average-reward MDPs.
+Prior work in the finite-state setting required strong assumptions on all policies and over all states, as we discuss in \cref{sec:discussion} \cite{murthy_convergence_2023,even-dar_online_2009}. \item Methodologically, we have two key novelties in our proof.
+First, we initialize the NPG algorithm with the MaxWeight policy, rather than with an arbitrary policy, as in previous proofs in the finite state-space setting.
+The low growth rate of the relative value function of MaxWeight in particular is key to our result.
+Second, we show that the relative value function only mildly changes between iterations of NPG, allowing us to bound the growth rate of the relative value function of all iterations of the NPG algorithm.
+Using a state-dependent NPG step size, we adjust for the growing relative value function and prove our convergence result.
+We discuss our approach in more detail in \cref{sec:discussion,sec:proof-sketch}. \end{itemize}